Planning Your Stay in Madrid

 Spend the first day exploring the historic center of the city, particularly the area in and around Madrid de las Austrias.
 You can also head just east of the center for a stroll around El Retiro Park.
-This 308-acre park is the green lung of Madrid, filled with fountains, gardens, lakes, and one particularly beautiful landmark, the Palacio de Cristal, a glass conservatory, which was built in 1887.
-In the evening head out for tapas around Calle de las Huertas.
+This 308-acre (125 ha) park is the green lung of Madrid, filled with fountains, gardens, lakes, and one particularly beautiful landmark, the Palacio de Cristal, a glass conservatory that was built in 1887.
+In the evening, head out for tapas around Calle de las Huertas.

-You might also consider a day trip to Toledo, as it’s the most historic city that's also located closest to Madrid (about an hour south of it).
-Toledo, located on a hill atop the River Tagus, was the capital of Old Madrid under the Visigoths until the 8th century.
-It looks every bit the venerable kingdom of yesteryear.
-On a tour you'll visit its Muslim alcázars, Christian cathedrals, and stroll the historic Jewish Quarter.
+You might also consider a day trip to Toledo, as it's the most historic city that's also located closest to Madrid (about an hour south of it).
+Toledo, located on a hill atop the River Tagus, was the capital of Old Madrid under the Visigoths until the eighth century.
+It looks every bit like the venerable kingdom of yesteryear.
+On a tour, you'll visit its Muslim alcázars and Christian cathedrals and stroll the historic Jewish Quarter.
 With a little more time, you could take a road trip from Madrid to Toledo and La Mancha.

 5-6 Days in Madrid

-If you have a more time to indulge in a longer vacation, you could plan an off-the-beaten-path tour of Madrid and Barcelona.
-Thus would include food tours and cooking classes in both cities as well as day trips to the4 countryside for wine tastings.
+If you have more time to indulge in a longer vacation, you could plan an off-the-beaten-path tour of Madrid and Barcelona.
+This would include food tours and cooking classes in both cities as well as day trips to the countryside for wine tastings.